microsoft/winget-command-not-found/README.md

 ```

 > [!NOTE]
->  `PSCommandNotFoundSuggestion` became mainstream and doesn't have to be enabled manually on PowerShell 7.5 or above
+> `PSCommandNotFoundSuggestion` is available by default on PowerShell 7.5 and above

 ---